sparkfunX/Artemis_Global_Tracker/Documentation/GlobalTracker_FAQs/README.md

 ## How much current does the AGT draw?

-In deep sleep, with the Power LED disconnected, the AGT draws a standby current of approximately 220µA.
+In deep sleep, with the Power LED disconnected, the AGT draws a current of approximately 220µA.

 The maximum current draw is dictated by the LTC3225 supercapacitor charge current:
 - The LTC3225 has an efficiency of approximately 80% at 3.3V V<sub>IN</sub> at 100mA charge current